aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 At this point, we can define a set of logical facts ([`Item`](@ref)s in the jargon) to express a particular property of each interval.
 We are interested in extracting complex associations hidden in data.
 In this case, we need a logical formalism capable of capturing temporal relations between different intervals.
 In particular, [HS Interval Logic](https://dl.acm.org/doi/pdf/10.1145/115234.115351) comes in handy to establish relations such as "the item p holds on the interval X, while the item q holds on the interval Y, and Y comes after X".

-What we want to do, in general, is to extend propositional logic with a specific [modal logic](https://en.wikipedia.org/wiki/Modal_logic) formalism (hence, the name of this package) that lets us reason in terms of dimensional relations in data while, at the same time, is not as computational expensive as [first order logic](https://en.wikipedia.org/wiki/First-order_logic).
+What we want to do, in general, is to extend propositional logic with a specific [modal logic](https://en.wikipedia.org/wiki/Modal_logic) formalism (hence, the name of this package) that lets us reason in terms of dimensional relations in data while, at the same time, is not as computationally expensive as [first order logic](https://en.wikipedia.org/wiki/First-order_logic).

-To give you a more concrete example, consider the following two items, called `p` and `q`.
+To provide you with a more concrete example, consider the following two items, called `p` and `q`.
 We define them as if we were in the Julia REPL.

 ```julia
 # ScalarCondition is a "generic comparison strategy" defined in SoleData.jl; it says that the maximum in an object encoding a piece of the first variable (in the example above, the right hand vertical movement) must be greater than the threshold 0.5.